-Kobe isn’t just famous for their beef, their desserts are also equally popular to tourists and locals alike.
-After an amazing meal of beef or seafood, as the port city is also well known for it, you’d want to lounge and relax in their sweet shops and sample their picture perfect and mouth watering desserts that aren’t just crazy good, they’re also reasonably priced.
+Kobe isn’t just famous for their beef; their desserts are also equally popular for tourists and locals alike.
+After a fantastic meal of beef or seafood, as the port city is also well known for, you’ might lounge and relax in their sweet shops and sample picture-perfect and mouth-watering desserts that aren’t just crazy good, they’re also reasonably priced.

-Although these shops are westernized due to their arrival on the shores of Kobe so many years ago, there are still shops who offer traditional Japanese treats who stand out and who have quite a following.
-Some of these cafes or stores also are not quite popular to tourists but are well visited by locals who appreciate the flavors and textures of their fare.
-It’s wonderful to say that there is a harmony between the local and Western dessert selections in this city despite the latter’s significant influence in their culture.
+Although these shops are westernized due to their arrival on the shores of Kobe so many years ago, there are still shops that offer traditional Japanese treats who stand out and who have quite a following.
+Some of these cafes or stores also are not quite popular with tourists but are well visited by locals who appreciate the flavors and textures of their fare.
+It’s lovely to say that there is a harmony between the local and Western dessert selections in this city despite the latter’s significant influence in their culture.

-If you love strawberries, chocolates and matcha, you’d dig this decadent dessert from another popular dessert shop in Kobe.
-The strawberries are freeze dried and dipped in either white chocolate, chocolate and matcha flavored chocolate.
+If you love strawberries, chocolates, and matcha, you will dig this decadent dessert from another famous dessert shop in Kobe.
+The strawberries are freeze-dried and dipped in either white chocolate, chocolate, and matcha flavored chocolate.
 These are packed in simple colored boxes and are sold even online and not just in their shops.
-It would be amazing to visit their shop and just sample their treats right out of their shelves.
-These truffles are gorgeous and tempting and they’ve been a huge hit as gifts to bring home to friends and family.
-This 20 year old shop also sells the equally famous magic pot pudding with layers of caramel, creamy custard and cream with variations like mango, strawberry, chocolate and more.
+It would be amazing to visit their shop and sample their treats right out of their shelves.
+These truffles are gorgeous and tempting, and they’ve been a huge hit as gifts to bring home to friends and family.
+This 20-year-old shop also sells the equally famous magic pot pudding with layers of caramel, creamy custard, and cream with variations like mango, strawberry, chocolate, and more.

-They’ve been serving their clientele since 1988 with desserts that look too good to be eaten.
-The shine and sparkle in these desserts are too elegant to dig your fork in and the colors are indeed magical.
+They’ve been serving their clientele since 1988 with desserts that look too good to eat.
+These desserts are so elegant, and the colors so magical, its almost a shame to eat it.
 They truly are a work of art and they’re also just as decadent when sampled.
-There’s flowers, fruit, cream and just about anything masterfully decorating these pretty pieces of sweets.
+There’s flowers, fruit, cream, and just about anything masterfully decorating these pretty pieces of sweets.

-There are a lot of European influenced dessert shops dotting Kobe but some of them, like this sweets store, serve treats with traditional ingredients.
-With over 100 years of history Hontakassagoya Motomachi became known for their Takasago kintsuba which they started concocting back in 1897 a couple of years before they opened shop.
-These sweets are made with red beans in thin skinned wraps and go well with the rest of their sweets lineup.
+There are a lot of European influenced dessert shops dotting Kobe, but some of them, like this sweets store, serve treats with traditional ingredients.
+With over 100 years of history, Hontakassagoya Motomachi became known for its Takasago kintsuba, which they started concocting back in 1897 a couple of years before they opened shop.
+These sweets are made with red beans in thin-skinned wraps and go well with the rest of their sweets lineup.
 You can visit their store near the Motomachi shopping street.

-Sweets aren’t called as such without evoking feelings of love and happiness.
-Chocolates are often gifted to sweethearts and a box of soft pastries are given to friends to cheer them up if they are emotionally distressed or if they’re ill.
-It’s something you can bring home and everyone will swoon over except when for health reasons your family or friends aren’t allowed to eat them.
+Sweets aren’t called such without evoking feelings of love and happiness.
+Chocolates are often gifted to sweethearts, and a box of soft pastries are given to friends to cheer them up if they are emotionally distressed or if they’re ill.
+It’s something you can bring home, and everyone will swoon over except when for health reasons, your family or friends aren’t allowed to eat them.
 But, most of the time, you can never go wrong in taking them home as presents because everyone will surely enjoy them.